How Does Intergroup Operate?

 How does Intergroup help carry the AA message?

-Intergroup supports the following AA service Committees:
+Intergroup supports the following AA service Committees: All committees meet at the Intergroup office.

 The Unity Committee is responsible for the Christmas Alkathon, New Year’s Alkathon, The Intercity Birthday of AA, and the Intercity Picnic.
 These special events are provided for the benefit of the Greater Charlotte AA community.
 All AA members, their families, and friends are welcome to attend these events.
+The committe meets on the third Saturday of each month at 11:00 am

 What happens at the Intergroup Office?